Movatterモバイル変換

 Rantz rowed in theUniversity of Washington senior varsity eights which won US nationalIntercollegiate Rowing Association titles in 1936 and 1937 as well as the victorious sophomore eight of 1935 and freshman eight of 1934.[5][7]
 Rantz is the central character in the non-fiction bookThe Boys in the Boat, which chronicles his struggles through life in his early years, culminating with his Olympic gold medal win from the seven seat of the US men's eight at Berlin in 1936.[5]
 The book inspired thePBS documentaryAmerican Experience: The Boys of '36 anda 2023 feature film directed byGeorge Clooney, where Rantz was portrayed byCallum Turner.

-Rantz earned a chemical engineering degree from the university and worked forBoeing for 35 years following his retirement from rowing, contributing to the invention of thecleanroom.
+Rantz earned a chemical engineering degree from the university and worked forBoeing for 35 years following his retirement from rowing, inventing a precursor of thecleanroom known as "safe room".[2]

 Personal life